PROTECT ASSETS WITH AN PRENUPTIAL OR POSTNUPTIAL AGREEMENT

 - Benefits and disability and insurance coverage

-A comprehensive prenup can help avoid disagreement or conflict later on.
+A comprehensive prenuptial agreement can help avoid disagreement or conflict in the event of a divorce or legal separation.

 Terms of a post-nuptial agreement